FineUploader/fine-uploader/readme.md

     // validation
     // ex. ['jpg', 'jpeg', 'png', 'gif'] or []
     allowedExtensions: [],
-    // size limits in bytes, 0 - no limit
+    // each file size limit in bytes
     // this option isn't supported in all browsers
     sizeLimit: 0, // max size
     minSizeLimit: 0, // min size